-A minimum 2:1 honours degree in Psychology or relevant experience.
+First or upper second class honours degree in psychology or relevant experience.

 To use the MSc in Forensic Psychology as Stage 1 in the route towards becoming a Chartered Forensic Psychologist, an essential pre-requisite is that you must be eligible for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society.
 This means that you will have undertaken an undergraduate degree in psychology approved by the British Psychological Society.
 Those without an approved psychology degree must undertake a BPS accredited conversion course, before stage two training can begin.